reconbot/streaming-iterables/README.md

 function concat(...iterables: Array<AnyIterable<any>>): AsyncIterableIterator<any>
 ```

 Combine multiple iterators into a single iterable.
 Reads each iterable completely one at a time.
 Returns a sync iterator if all `iterables` are sync, otherwise it returns an async iterable.
+Errors from the source `iterable` are raised immediately.

 ```ts
 import { concat } from 'streaming-iterables'